The git-annex P2P protocol is a custom protocol that git-annex uses to communicate between peers.

 The server then sends a DATA message with the content of the file from the offset to end of file.

-In protocol version 1, after the data, the server sends an additional message, to indicate if the content of the file has changed while it was being sent.
+In protocol version 1 and above, after the data, the server sends an additional message, to indicate if the content of the file has changed while it was being sent.

 INVALID